Supreme Court denies abortion providers’ request to return Texas case to judge who blocked state’s six-week ban

 The Supreme Court has been split over the Texas law since September, when the court on a 5-to-4 vote allowed it to go into effect while legal challenges continued.
 Patients seeking abortions after that have had to travel to other states.

-After a hearing in November, the court in December again left the law in place, providing only a narrow path for providers to challenge in federal court what is the nation’s most restrictive law on the procedure.
+After a hearing in November, the court in December again left the law in place, but provided a narrow path for providers to challenge in federal court what is the nation’s most restrictive law on the procedure.
+It identified a handful of state officials who could presumably play a role in enforcing S.B.
+8, and said a suit could properly proceed against them.

-As is common, the Supreme Court sent the case back to the U.S. Court of Appeals for the 5th Circuit.
-But instead of returning it to a federal judge in Austin who had previously stopped the law, the appeals court agreed with a request from Texas to ask the state supreme court to clarify a matter of state law.
+As is common, the Supreme Court sent the case back to the U.S. Court of Appeals for the 5th Circuit, which covers Texas.
+But instead of returning it to a federal judge in Austin who had previously stopped the law, the appeals court agreed with a request from Texas to ask the state supreme court to clarify a matter of state law: whether those identified officials really had such an enforcement power.

-That could means months of delay, with the law remaining in place.
+That could mean months of delay, with the law remaining in place.

-Abortion providers said such a move would be a direct rebuttal of what the Supreme Court had said in December, and filed an unusual request for the justices to intervene.
+Abortion providers said such a move would be a direct rebuttal of what the Supreme Court had said in December.

+Supreme Court says Texas abortion providers may proceed with challenge of six-week ban, leaves law in effect for now

+Eight of the nine justices said litigation could proceed against the officials, and four said they expected the case to go back to the district judge and be dealt with quickly.

+The court has heard arguments in a Mississippi case that explicitly asks the court to overturn Roe’s guarantee of a constitutional right to abortion, but Sotomayor noted the 1973 decision remains the law.

+“Because our precedents are clear that Texas cannot directly ban abortion before viability, the state legislature enacted a convoluted law that instills terror in those who assist women exercising their rights between 6 and 24 weeks,” she wrote.
+“State officials knew that the fear and confusion caused by this legal-procedural labyrinth would restrict citizens from accessing constitutionally protected medical care, providers from offering it, and federal courts from restoring it.
+The dilatory tactics to which this Court accedes today are consistent with, and part of, this scheme.”

-But the court on Thursday declined to do so.
-As often happens in emergency requests, it did not provide a reason.
+The abortion providers’ request to the court was a long shot; Sotomayor acknowledged they were asking for “extraordinary” relief.
+As often happens in emergency requests, the majority did not provide a reason for denying the petition.

-Sotomayor said the court’s intervention was warranted, because both Texas and the appeals court had not obeyed the Supreme Court’s decision.
+Sotomayor contended the relief was warranted, and the court should have been clear Texas and the appeals court had not obeyed the Supreme Court’s decision.

 “Texas wagered that this Court did not mean what little it said in [the December ruling] or, at least, that this Court would not stand behind those words, meager as they were,” Sotomayor wrote.
 “That bet has paid off.
 Despite this Court’s protestations over the ‘extraordinary solicitude’ it gave this case and the narrowness of any dispute, it accepts yet another dilatory tactic by Texas.”